davehadley/image-converter/README.md

 This example application demonstrates using
 [Rust WASM bindgen](https://rustwasm.github.io/) in a functional [React](https://reactjs.org/) application.
-The application allows the user to convert images the between formats supported by the [Image crate](https://crates.io/crates/image).
+The application allows the user to convert images between formats supported by the
+[Image crate](https://crates.io/crates/image).

 See an example of the application running at <https://free-image-converter.davehadley.co.uk/>.